kciebiera/zad_11_delete_later/README.md

 ## Problem 1

-There are 8 subtasks of this task
+There are 8 subproblems of this problem

 https://github.com/kciebiera/zad_11_delete_later/blob/234e9cd36e6215b0c9fb558fa6e3bd402c51baa1/task_1.py#L1-L66

 `task_1.py` program can generate eight different plots.
-For instance `task_1.py 3`:
+For instance if you run `python task_1.py 3` (which is the third ):

 ![](Figure_3.png)